ranibb/Angular-Forms/template-driven-forms/README.md

 ```

 The reference variable #name now points to the ngModel of this particular form control.
 So, now we have a reference to ngModel, we can easily bind to the different properties.
 For example, `{{name.untouched}}` returns true when reloading the form.
 If you click inside and then blur, it changes to false.

+## Validation with Visual Feedback

+We make use of the ngModel properties coupled with class binding.
+For example: `[class.is-invalid]="name.invalid"` which says, apply the class is invalid when the name form control is invalid.

+Assume a case where we have a form field that is initially empty, then the class invalid is going to be applied without any user interaction, which looks bad.
+So, in addition to checking if the form control is invalid, we also check if the user has visited that form control.
+Hence update the class binding as following: `[class.is-invalid]="name.invalid && name.touched"`

+### Pattern matching validation

+You can add any regular expression you want to and create a pattern that your form field must satisfy.
+For example, a password must be 8 to 15 characters with at least one special character.
+A pin code in a specific format, a phone number in a specific format, the possibilities are endless.

+For example, let’s make sure the phone number is 10 digits.
+For that, we do the following: First, get a reference to thr ngModel directive; `#phone="ngModel"`.
+Second, Add the pattern attribute with the regular expression; `pattern="^\d{10}$"`.
+Finally, let's bind the invalid class; `[class.is-invalid]="name.invalid"`.